electronics10/Topology_Optimization/README.md

 - **Conductivity Distribution**: The real conductivity distribution of the antenna topology.
 This shows the physical layout of the antenna.
   ![Conductivity Distribution](demo/cond.png)

-- **Normalized Conductivity**: The conductivity values mapped to the interval [0, 1] and displayed in a log scale for clearer visualization of variations.
+- **Normalized Conductivity**: The conductivity values mapped to the interval [0, 1] for clearer visualization of variations.
   ![Normalized Conductivity](demo/primal.png)

 - **Gradient**: The gradient calculated using the adjoint method, showing the sensitivity of the design to changes.